What If My Landlord Doesn't Send a Refund or a Letter?

 The steps you should follow are:

 Step 1.
-Fill out the Request for Return of Security Deposit form (not interactive; you must print, then fill out the form).
+Fill out the Request for Return of Security Deposit form.
 You need to send this request to your landlord before you can sue them.

 Step 2.
 Send the form to your former landlord.
 Use Certified Mail; Return Receipt Requested.
 If you aren’t sure how to do this, ask about Certified Mail at your local U.S. Post Office.